Opening a shop after selling goods online

-Many business start-ups begin by selling goods online, either through eBay, Etsy or similar platforms.
-So, how about taking that next step and opening up a retail outlet?
+Many business start-ups begin by selling goods online, either through eBay, Etsy or eCommerce platforms.
+So, how about taking that next step and opening a shop in the real world?
 We all know that physical shops often also have a digital presence for sales so let's think about it the other way round and find open a shop.

 Whilst there are advantages to just selling goods online, such as lower overheads, and no maintenance of premises, there can also be disadvantages such as missing on transactions that take place "in the real world" as people like to see, touch and try things before they buy, people buy on emotion.